Mergifyio/mergify/doc/source/configuration.rst

        request for the rule to be applied.
    * - ``actions``
      - dictionary of :ref:`Actions`
-     - A dictionnary made of :ref:`Actions` that will be executed on the matching pull requests.
+     - A dictionary made of :ref:`Actions` that will be executed on the matching pull requests.

 The rules are evaluated in the order they are defined and, therefore, the